ocaml/ocaml-re/README.md

 look-ahead/look-behind **assertions**.

 There is also a subset of the PCRE interface available in the `Re.Pcre` module.
-This makes it easier to port code from that library to Re minimal changes.
+This makes it easier to port code from that library to Re with minimal changes.

 Performances
 ============